Downtown's Pain Is Pasadena's Gain: Where Office Tenants Go When They Leave DTLA

 In the past, it would have been common for 75% of a firm’s LA-based workers to be in Downtown and 25% to be on the Westside, but now that’s shifted to half and half or, in many instances, 75% in Century City and just 25% Downtown, CBRE Executive Vice President Jeffrey Welch said.

-“Most companies are doing what I would call quiet leaves of down, quiet downsizes of downtown,” Welch said.
+“Most companies are doing what I would call quiet leaves or quiet downsizes of downtown,” Welch said.
 “They're not leaving it.
 They're keeping footprints, whether it's a bank, a law firm, a consultant firm, a lot of companies have downsized their footprint and grown in either Century City or other suburban markets, and I think that's not a trend that's going to stop.
 I think it's going to get worse before it gets better.”

 Wedbush Securities, which has had Downtown offices since 2001, is moving to Pasadena next year.
 Its new offices, 80% smaller than the space it will leave behind in DTLA, are "meant to accommodate employees who now work remotely much of the time,” the Los Angeles Times reported.